alinenink/myrecipes/README.md

 - **Recipe Management**:
   - Add, edit, delete, and view recipes.
   - Organize recipes into categories such as **Desserts**, **Main Dishes**, **Appetizers**, **Healthy Options**, **Snacks**, and **Drinks**.
+  - Control to prevent editing or deleting featured recipes.

 - **Favorites**:
   - Mark recipes as favorites.
   - View and manage a personalized list of favorite recipes.

 - **User Profile**:
   - Upload profile pictures with live preview.
-  - Manage user information including name, email, and bio.
+  - Manage user information, including name, email, and bio.

 - **Achievements**:
   - Dynamic achievement system with categories and progress tracking.
-  - Gamified experience with unlocked achievements displayed prominently.
+  - Gamified experience with unlocked achievements prominently displayed.

 - **Responsive Design**:
-  - Optimized for mobile-first experience.
+  - Optimized for a mobile-first experience.
   - Seamless adaptation to different screen sizes using **CSS Grid** and **Flexbox**.

 - **Interactive Carousels**: